-6.4 Robustness of Results
+6.4 OLS Estimations

-To complement the non-parametric analysis in Section 5 and key elements discussed so far in this section, we ran ordinary least-square regressions with random effects controlling for learning effects.
-In particular, we regressed experimentation intensity, payoffs, fixation intensity, cut-off strategy, and switches of action on the treatment dummy Correlation, which is 0 for the control treatment and 1 for the strategic treatment.
-Recall that subjects played the six games in random order and any order of these games that was used for k $(k \in \{1, \dots, 10\})$ groups in the strategic treatment was replicated for k groups in the control treatment.
+As a further robustness test and to complement the non-parametric analysis in Section 5 and key elements discussed so far in this section, we ran ordinary least-square regressions with random effects controlling for learning effects.
+In particular, we regressed experimentation intensity, payoffs, cut-off strategy, switches of action, and fixation intensity on the treatment dummy Correlation, which is 0 for the control treatment and 1 for the strategic treatment.
+Recall that subjects played the six games in random order and any order of these games that was used for $k \ (k \in \{1, \dots, 10\})$ groups in the strategic treatment was replicated for k groups in the control treatment.
 In order to verify that subjects treated the games they successively played as independent games rather than as parts of a larger super-game, we define a weighted learning function $\{g_o\} = \{\frac{1}{o}\}$ where $o \ (o \in \{1, \dots, 6\})$ corresponds to the random order in which each subject was exposed to each game.
 All regressions control for trends over time using this weighted learning function.
 The results do not qualitatively change when we replace the learning function with a linear version such that $\{g_o\} = \{o\}$ .
 To account for the fact that behavior within groups of two (three) participants is not independent, we treat each group as our units of statistically independent observations and cluster standard errors by group.

-Table 8 lists the results from this analysis where Panel A shows the results for two-player groups and Panel B displays the results for n = 3.
-We find a strong negative effect of the correlation structure, our Strategic Treatment, on experimentation intensity across both belief regions, fixation intensity and cut-off strategy.
-By contrast, we find a strong positive effect of the additional presence of one (two) perfectly positively correlated arms on stage game payoffs and switches of action.
+Table 9 lists the results from this analysis where Panel A shows the results for twoplayer groups and Panel B displays the results for n = 3.
+We find a strong negative effect of the correlation structure, our strategic treatment, on experimentation intensity across both belief regions, cut-off strategy, and fixation intensity.
+By contrast, we find a strong positive effect of the additional presence of one (two) perfectly positively correlated arm(s) on stage game payoffs and switches of action.